Tuesday, 30 June 2020

 The great success of Weissmuller films led to the first of the films produced by them, in the 1940s and 1950s, kept the image that was created in them.
 In these films, starring Lex Barker and Gordon Scott, a master of Tarzan as a savage who is almost incapable of speaking, lives in a tree with Jane, with his adopted son named Tartu (who only appeared once) and a chimpanzee named Cheeta.
 However, the characters in the film have been in touch with Western culture and have fulfilled various tasks for the British Government in Africa.
 The character that Barker created was a little more domesticated than Weissmuller, and the character that Scott's age was even more domesticated.
 In the Tarzan films produced in the 1960s, starring Jock Mahoney and Mike Henry, the figure of Tarzan was in a closer way to Burroughs, though the plots were original, with no connection to the books.
 In these films, Tarzan was presented as a sophisticated secret agent like James Bond, travelling around the wandering world – especially in Asia and South America – and protects the good from the Forces of Evil (Anez 1989, 147).

 However, these films did not win the nostalgic success of Weissmuller films.
-The character may have lost his credibility in a world in which he had been interrogated, and it turned out that there were not much lost cities, no fanatical priests and no beautiful girls.
+The character may have lost his credibility in a world in which he had been interrogated, and it turned out that there were not much lost cities, no fanatical priests and no more ravishingly beautiful girls.
 It is also possible that because of the frantic developments of many African countries, who have not yet received their independences until then, to the presence of whites in the continent, the filmmakers could not present a white man who controls the animals and the indigenous brown and dark brown tribes.
 However, television proved to be a fertile ground for secret agent Tarzan, so in 1966, Ron Ely subsequently played him quite intelligently.

 In 1999, a new and popular version of the story of Tarzan was released, this time a cartoon film by the Disney Company.
 The image of Tarzan in the "Disney" version is very different from the character created by Burroughs and the characters presented in the various cinematic versions.
 Disney's Tarzan answered the Politics of the RINO and DINO rivalry, as well as of the New Age Travellers: He primarily avoided eating meat while living in harmony with the animals, but mostly received an understanding of the 3rd generation feminist critic.
 Blacks did not appear at all in the "Disney" version in its majority except for the spinoff tv series, apparently to refrain from presenting themselves as savages, and to place the black community in the United States out of the stereotypical block, albeit without much success.
 This version is very far away from the books of Burroughs and has become a great success, since it matched Tarzan's character to the moods of the late 1990s.